• Skip to main content

 The statue that is currently in the Grotto was created by French sculptor Joseph-Hugues Fabish in 1864.
 She is one of the most popular Marion images.
 She is often placed in gardens.

-As with many Marion apparitions, the Catholic Church didn’t want to have anything to do with it at first.
+As with many Marian apparitions, the Catholic Church didn’t want to have anything to do with it at first.
 Popular veneration and the confirmation of miracles led to church permission and then a canonical coronation in 1876.

 Bernadette Soubirous was declared a Catholic Saint in 1933.